oracle/fastr/documentation/dev/ffi.md

 may assume that changes done in such objects (e.g., attributes pair-list) will be visible in their referencing object.
 At this point, we ignore this potential problem.

+Additionally, in in case of a downcall, the materialized version of a `RBaseObject` has to be kept alive until the downcall returns, so that it is ensured that an eventual upcall might still get access to the original downcalls argument object.